 Reply - Sharon

 Really good questions!
-I think your chances of being hired are greatly enhanced by attending Raytheon's Job Fair in April (as from 2013, job fairs seem to have now ended as Raytheon no longer have this contract).
+I think your chances of being hired are greatly enhanced by attending Raytheon's Job Fair in April (as from 2013, job fairs have now ended as Raytheon no longer have this contract).
 I did and was hired.
 I'm returning for my third season in October!
 I have been told they receive over 30,000 applications for about 500 positions.
 So being at the Fair, getting to know the persons for whom you hope to work, getting their extension numbers, names, email addresses really is a foot in the door.

 When I worked the Midrat shift in the galley, six of the ten of us had masters degrees!
 No, not in culinary arts!
 We had school counselors, teachers, school psychologist and me, a nurse practitioner.
 So be willing to take ANY job.
 There are attorneys, judges, pharmacists, and PhD's working as mechanics, janitors, galley slaves, housing department and shuttle drivers.